con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 And then, about the lord of speech,[^25-1] he spoke
 These verses, which include six kingly mantras,[^25-2]
 Which manifest from non-duality,
-Which bear the qualities of non-arising: (25)
+Which bear the quality of non-arising: (25)

 [^25-1]: Vimalamitra, as well as the witnesses we have consulted of the *Nāmasaṅgīti*'s Tibetan translations, indicates that 'the lord of speech' is the Buddha: i.e., 'the Buddha, the lord of speech, spoke these verses'.
 Vilāsavajra and the Sanskrit witnesses of the Nāmasaṅgīti, however, indicate that 'the lord of speech' refers to Mañjuśrī.
 The latter reading and interpretation are, in our opinion, preferable on the grounds of grammar and sense, and we therefore reflect it in our English translation.
 [^25-2]: The six mantra are expressed in verse 27.